cy235/Ansible_MongoDB_Cluster/README.md

 fork=true
 shardsvr=true
 ```
-You can also do step 6 and step 7 with ansible:
+You can also do step 6 and step 7 with Ansible:
 ```
 [root@master ansible]# ansible-playbook mongo_config.yaml
 ```